 But in the '80s, the Kung Fu craze died down, and with it, Shang-Chi's popularity - eventually relegating the character to occasional guest appearances and a few references here and there.

-Meanwhile, Fu-Manchu - originally created by author Sax Rohmer as the villain of a series of pulp novels and, sadly, less of an actual character than a handful of racist east Asian stereotypes through an early 20th century lens – stopped appearing in the Marvel Universe when the publisher dropped the character's license, making it difficult if not impossible to reprint the bulk of Shang-Chi's classic stories.
+Meanwhile, Fu-Manchu - originally created by author Sax Rohmer as the villain of a series of pulp novels and, sadly, less of an actual character than a handful of racist east Asian stereotypes through an early 20th-century lens – stopped appearing in the Marvel Universe when the publisher dropped the character's license, making it difficult if not impossible to reprint the bulk of Shang-Chi's classic stories.

-All of this added up to a Shang-Chi sized hole in the Marvel Universe - with even the character's contemporaries like the Heroes for Hire (a team Shang-Chi later joined) falling off the radar.
+All of this added up to a Shang-Chi-sized hole in the Marvel Universe - with even the character's contemporaries like the Heroes for Hire (a team Shang-Chi later joined) falling off the radar.

-But, Shang-Chi never left the Marvel consciousness – he was even one of the original characters included in Marvel's pitch for the building blocks of Marvel Cinematic Universe (and it wasn't the first time he was considered – Stan Lee himself considered pushing for a Shang-Chi movie starring Brandon Lee in the 1980s).
-And roundabout the time Tony Stark was breaking a new superhero barrier on film, Shang-Chi made his way back to the Marvel spotlight as part of a squad of Secret Avengers helmed by acclaimed Captain America writer Ed Brubaker.
+But, Shang-Chi never left the Marvel consciousness – he was even one of the 10 original characters included in Marvel's pitch for the building blocks of Marvel Cinematic Universe (and it wasn't the first time he was considered – Stan Lee himself considered pushing for a Shang-Chi movie starring Brandon Lee in the '80s).
+And roundabout the time Tony Stark was breaking a new superhero barrier on film, Shang-Chi made his way back to the Marvel spotlight as part of a squad of 2010's Secret Avengers helmed by acclaimed Captain America writer Ed Brubaker.

 When it comes to bringing Shang-Chi to the MCU, there's one key component that's bound to differ from any version of the character we've seen yet – his parentage.

-Ahead of Shang-Chi, why not catch up with our guide on How to watch the Marvel movies in order?
+When you're getting ready to watch Shang-Chi, why not catch up with our guide on How to watch the Marvel movies in order?